sindujaramaraj/app-developer-copilot/README.md

 # App Developer Copilot

-A VS Code extension that helps you create react-native mobile applications using Copilot.
+A VS Code extension that helps you create react-native mobile applications using Copilot or use your own model.
 This is a preview version of the extension and works better with Claude models.

 ## How it works

 The extension is developed to act like a real world application developer.
 Given a task, it will first anayse and design the app with features and components.
 It then through a series of prompts, generates code for the entire app.
 Advantage of this approach is, app generated will have lot more features and functionality at the first go instead of having to update the minimal app generated with lot of prompts.

 ## Features